triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 ## Cluster Setup

-The following instructions are setting up Horizontal Pod Autoscaling (HPA) for Triton Server in a Kubernetes cluster.
+The following instructions detail how to set up Horizontal Pod Autoscaling (HPA) for Triton Inference Server in a Kubernetes cluster.

 ### Prerequisites